 Spark R&D Montana Mask Information Page

-In response to the COVID-19 pandemic, Spark R&D has begun producing injection-molded plastic parts for the Montana Mask.
+In response to the COVID-19 pandemic, Spark R&D began producing injection-molded plastic parts for the Montana Mask.
 Spark R&D, a Bozeman, Montana based manufacturer of splitboard bindings and accessories, is in a unique position to rapidly help create these parts with in-house design, machining, and injection molding capabilities.

 As of 2/9/2021